Property, Real Estate and Community Association Managers

-In this career summary, you will find out what the job of A Real Estate Manager is about and what it is like.
+In this career summary, you will find out what the job of a Property, Real Estate and Community Association Manager is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

-Property and Real Estate Managers plan, direct, or coordinate the selling, buying, leasing, or governance activities of commercial, industrial, or residential real estate properties.
+Property, Real Estate and Community Association Managers plan, direct, or coordinate the selling, buying, leasing, or governance activities of commercial, industrial, or residential real estate properties.
 Includes managers of homeowner and condominium associations, rented or leased housing units, buildings, or land (including rights-of-way).

-Real Estate Managers with little to no experience tend to make between $28490 and $39160 while the more experienced ones make over $80270 per year.
+Property and Real Estate Managers with little to no experience tend to make between $29700 and $41210 while the more experienced ones can earn over $85120 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Real Estate Manager is to move to a higher paying state like NY.
-Right now, the highest paying states for Real Estate Managers are NY, MD, TX, MA and VA.
+One of the easiest ways to increase your salary as a Property, Real Estate and Community Association Manager is to move to a higher paying state like NY.
+Right now, the highest paying states for Property and Real Estate Managers are NY, VA, RI, CO and OK.

-3 other factors that can increase your salary as A Real Estate Manager is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Property, Real Estate and Community Association Manager is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Real Estate Managers what degree they had when they got the job and most of them said they had a Bachelors degree followed by High School Diploma.
+We asked other Property and Real Estate Managers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a High School Diploma.

 Pros and Cons